section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 - Portability: Styletron ensures portability by ensuring declaration of styles written in JavaScript within your component, providing the same experience as using inline styles but all in a CSS-in-JS solution.

-Styletron provides the above distinct advantages when used, the same advantages to other CSS-in-JS solution also apply to it.
+Styletron provides the above distinct advantages when used, the same advantages to other CSS-in-JS solutions also apply to it.
 You can get started with Styletron [here](https://www.styletron.org/getting-started).

 4. Emotion
 Like every other CSS-in-JS library, Emotion is a highly performing and flexible CSS-in-JS solution.
 Emotion makes use of String and Object styles to write CSS in JavaScript, and even better it ensures improved runtime performance by parsing styles with Babel and PostCSS.

-Emotion took into consideration approaches taken by other CSS-in-JS solution like [styled-components](https://www.styled-components.com/) and [glamor](https://glamorous.rocks/basics), so you enjoy the same benefit as them.
-However, despite the foundation of existing solution, Emotion solved specificity in CSS.
+Emotion took into consideration approaches taken by other CSS-in-JS solutions like [styled-components](https://www.styled-components.com/) and [glamor](https://glamorous.rocks/basics), so you enjoy the same benefit as them.
+However, despite the foundation of existing solutions, Emotion solved specificity in CSS.

 Getting started with Emotion is also easy, you can follow this [guide](https://emotion.sh/docs/install) to use Emotion in your project, and you can check out live code of Emotion Strings and Objects in declaring CSS styles in JavaScript [here](https://5bb1495273f2cf57a2cf39cc--emotion.netlify.com/).